Alberta Disability Tax Credit Calculation, Eligibility and Application

 To apply for the DTC, all you must do is take the following steps:

-While applying for the DTC independently is the most cost-effective method, it does not provide you with the best chance for approval.
-Drawbacks to applying independently include a lack of eligibility knowledge and not knowing how to maximize your applicable credits and benefits.
+While applying for the DTC independently is the most cost-effective method, it does not give you the best chance for approval.
+Drawbacks to applying independently include a lack of eligibility knowledge and a need to know how to maximize your applicable credits and benefits.

 Because of this, it is best to enlist the help of a specialized DTC firm like Disability Credit Canada, as we have a thorough understanding of the DTC application process, eligibility requirements, and more.